joagre/ratatoskr/ideas/r.md

 }
 ```

-And a record wich decides to implement this interface looks like this:
+A class wich decides to implement this interface can look like this:

 ```
 class Foo : Bar {